 Zero VU are a scoring and song writing team who fuse contemporary left-field writing with a passion for organic analogue technology.

-Zero VU are currently scoring HBO Europe comedy-drama series ‘Tuff Money’, produced by Mobra Films.
+In 2020 Zero VU completed scoring series one of HBO Europe comedy-drama series ‘Tuff Money’, produced by Mobra Films.
 Other recent credits include composing the original score and songs for Ben Bond directed feature film ‘The Drifters’, and UKTV Gold television series ‘The Cockfields’ written by David Earl and Joe Wilkinson for Yellow Door Productions.
 In 2018 they composed the trailer music for the international feature ‘The Pass’ produced by Duncan Kenworthy and scoring BBC documentary, ‘Balls of Steel’, produced by Folk Films.
 Their score for indie short ‘Risk’, directed by Luke Bradford, was nominated for Best Music at the Idyllwild Festival in California.